-4.1 Referring a child, if there are concerns about possible abuse, to the Surrey Children's Services and informing OFSTED where necessary.
-Contact must be made within 24 hours of disclosure or suspicion of abuse.

-4.2 Referring child protection concerns relating to a staff member to the Local Authority Designated officer LADO.

-4.3 Referring cases where a person is dismissed or left due to risk/harm to a child to the DBS and/or to the police where a crime may have been committed, acting as a focal point and offering advice and support for staff to discuss concerns.

-4.4 Keeping accurate written records of concerns about a child even if there is no need to make an immediate referral.

-4.5 Ensuring that all such records are kept confidentially and securely and are separate from pupil records.

-4.6 Ensuring that an indication of further record-keeping is marked on the pupil records.

-4.6 Copying the child protection file for any new school or college where a child leaves, ensuring it is transferred separately from the main pupil file.

-4.7 Liaising with other agencies and professionals.

-4.8 Ensuring that either they or the class teacher, senior Pastoral Leaders or boarding Heads of House attends case conferences, core groups, or other multi-agency planning meetings, contributes to assessments and provides a report which has been shared with the parents.

-4.9 Ensuring that any pupil currently subject to a child protection plan who is absent without explanation is referred to their key worker.
+- 4.1 Referring a child, if there are concerns about possible abuse, to the Surrey Children's Services and informing OFSTED where necessary.
+Contact must be made within 24 hours of disclosure or suspicion of abuse. - 4.2 Referring child protection concerns relating to a staff member to the Local Authority Designated officer LADO. - 4.3 Referring cases where a person is dismissed or left due to risk/harm to a child to the DBS and/or to the police where a crime may have been committed, acting as a focal point and offering advice and support for staff to discuss concerns. - 4.4 Keeping accurate written records of concerns about a child even if there is no need to make an immediate referral. - 4.5 Ensuring that all such records are kept confidentially and securely and are separate from pupil records. - 4.6 Ensuring that an indication of further record-keeping is marked on the pupil records. - 4.6 Copying the child protection file for any new school or college where a child leaves, ensuring it is transferred separately from the main pupil file. - 4.7 Liaising with other agencies and professionals. - 4.8 Ensuring that either they or the class teacher, senior Pastoral Leaders or boarding Heads of House attends case conferences, core groups, or other multi-agency planning meetings, contributes to assessments and provides a report which has been shared with the parents. - 4.9 Ensuring that any pupil currently subject to a child protection plan who is absent without explanation is referred to their key worker.

-4.10 Linking with the SSCB to make sure staff are aware of training opportunities and the latest local guidance and policies on safeguarding.

-4.11 Ensuring their own training is updated appropriately every 2 years.

-4.12 Organising child protection training for all school staff and raising awareness.

-4.13 Responsibility online safety throughout the school.
-Head of ICT cascades information and practice alongside DSL.

-4.14 Encouraging a culture of listening to children.

-4.15 Meeting with Cothill's Safeguarding Representative on a regular basis to bring any issues regarding this policy to the attention of Cothill Trust.

-4.16 Providing the nominated Cothill Safeguarding Representative and Headteacher, with a termly report, detailing any changes to the policy and procedures; training undertaken by the DSL and by all staff and Trust members; number and type of incidents/cases, and number of children subject to a child protection plan (anonymised).

-4.17 Attending the termly Welfare Committee Meetings to provide information and contribute to Safeguarding discussions.
+- 4.10 Linking with the SSCB to make sure staff are aware of training opportunities and the latest local guidance and policies on safeguarding. - 4.11 Ensuring their own training is updated appropriately every 2 years. - 4.12 Organising child protection training for all school staff and raising awareness. - 4.13 Encouraging a culture of listening to children. - 4.14 Meeting with Cothill's Safeguarding Representative on a regular basis to bring any issues regarding this policy to the attention of Cothill Trust. - 4.15 Providing the nominated Cothill Safeguarding Representative and Headteacher, an annual report, detailing any changes to the policy and procedures; training undertaken by the DSL and by all staff and Trust members; number and type of incidents/cases, and number of children subject to a child protection plan (anonymised). - 4.16 Attending the termly Welfare Committee Meetings to provide information and contribute to Safeguarding discussions.